MeltedForge

 The point of this engine isn't to compete with industrial standard, and production ready game engines like Unity and Unreal Engine, but to serve the purpose of mini-studios and small indie devs, who prefer flexibility, bloat free options and lightweightedness of the engine.

-MeltedForge was officially created on April 8, 2025.
+MeltedForge was officially created on April 8, 2025 and is currently licensed under the ZLib license.

 Goals